John Guinan

-John Guinan (born 26 December 1961) is an Irish retired Gaelic footballer.
+John Guinan (born 26 December 1961) is an Irish former Gaelic footballer.
 His league and championship career with the Offaly senior team spanned ten seasons from 1980 to 1989.

-Guinan made his senior debut for Offaly during the 1980-81 league.
-Over the course of the next ten seasons he won one All-Ireland medal.
-Guinan also won two Leinster medals.
+Guinan made his senior debut for Offaly during the 1980–81 league.
+Over the course of the next ten seasons he won one All-Ireland SFC medal.
+Guinan also won two Leinster SFC medals.
 He played his last game for Offaly in November 1989.